-The current version of the CubeLife artwork is based in a virtual world populated by magic cubes (one kind of magic matrix in 3 dimensions), each created by participants' input; either online or in the exhibition space via a heartbeat sensor.
-Each cube has a finite life and associated sound, and inhabits an artificial life environment where it can be made to flock with other cubes or follow various defined behaviours.
+CubeLife 2 from around 2010 (images, top right) added online input (no longer available) and an artificial life environment where cubes can be made to flock with other cubes or follow various defined behaviours.
 Colours and other variations can either be chosen by an inbuilt colour harmony system, or pre-programmed for particular effects.
-Download a PDF of the cubeLife gallery information sheet.
+When the original heartbeat sensor failed (infra-red clip), it was adapted to take input from hand-grip sensors.
+See some CubeLife still shots or Download a PDF of the cubeLife gallery information sheet.
+Exhibitions/performances:

-- performance at the MTI Live Electronics concert, Nov 24 2010 at Phoenix Square Screen Lounge
+- performance at the Live Electronics concert MTI, 24 Nov 2010, Phoenix Square Screen Lounge

 - "We Are Here", Q Arts Gallery, Derby, Feb 2007